opulo-inc/docs/docs/openpnp/v4/calibration/2-connect-to-machine/index.md

 ---

 ## Configuring the Top Camera

+The same thing needs to be done to the top camera, where the exposure must be set up properly. **We will use the top camera aligned above the datum board's homing fiducial to properly adjust the exposure**.

+🚨 The **homing fiducial** is the 1mm dot in the center of the Opulo logo, located toward the center of the datum board. 🚨

 1. **Select the Top Camera in OpenPnP**
     * Navigate to `Machine Setup > Heads > ReferenceHead H1 > Cameras > OpenPnpCaptureCamera Top`.